 Mr. Masamichi Kono was appointed Deputy Secretary-General of the OECD in August 2017.
-His portfolio includes the strategic direction of OECD policy on Environment, Green Growth, Financial and Enterprise Affairs & Anti-Corruption along with representing the OECD at the Financial Stability Board meetings.
+His portfolio includes the strategic direction of OECD policy on Environment, Green Growth, and Financial and Enterprise Affairs along with representing the OECD at the Financial Stability Board meetings.

 Prior to joining the OECD, Mr. Kono was the Vice Minister for International Affairs, Financial Services Agency, Japan (JFSA) and President of the Asian Financial Partnership Center of the JFSA.